Stephen Wilson Jr.: Early and personal life

 Born on July 11, 1979, Wilson was raised in Seymour, Indiana.
-He was a shy introvert, unlike his outgoing boxer father and brother, but he also competed in boxing as a youth.
+Introverted as a youth, Wilson and his brother were guided by their father into competitive boxing.
 This experience, culminating in Golden Gloves amateur boxing competitions, helped him conquer stage fright.
-Wilson recalls how country singer Tim McGraw's song "Don't Take the Girl" profoundly impacted him as a child.
+Wilson recalls how country singer Tim McGraw's song "Don't Take the Girl" profoundly impacted him as a teenager.
 Raised poor by a single dad, and with an absent mother who suffered through abusive relationships, the song's storytelling sparked in him a passion for lyrics and poetry, leading him to begin writing his own songs.
+Wilson is married to singer Leigh Nash.

 Wilson's father died in September 2018.

 Career

 After leaving his first band, AutoVaughn, Wilson settled into a stable job in the research and development department of Mars' food-science lab.
 There, he thrived professionally, got married, and moved to the countryside to raise his stepson, while continuing to write songs.
 After three years, he left Mars to become a full-time musician, taking a job with Big Loud as a staff songwriter in 2016.

-Wilson signed with BMG, and his first release was the 2021 single "Made for This", a duet with Leigh Nash.
+Wilson signed with BMG, and his first release was the 2021 single "Made for This", a duet with his wife, Leigh Nash.
 In 2022, he issued another single, titled "Year to Be Young 1994 (Unplugged)".
+Wilson co-wrote the 2023 single "CRZY" by Dallas Smith.
 In 2023, he published his debut album, the EP bon aqua.
-He followed it in 2025 with the double album søn of dad, which was inspired by the death of his father.
-Later that year, he issued the covers EP Blankets, which includes songs by Nirvana, Temple of the Dog, the Postal Service, and the Smashing Pumpkins.
+He followed it in 2023 with the album Son of Dad, which was inspired by the death of his father.
+In 2025, this was re-issued as a deluxe version that included additional acoustic and live tracks.
+Later in 2025, Wilson released the covers EP Blankets, which includes songs by Nirvana, Temple of the Dog, the Postal Service, and the Smashing Pumpkins.

+"Gary" was released on January 26, 2026, as Wilson's first single to country radio, via Big Loud.
+It reached the top 40 on the Billboard Country Airplay chart.